 - Grammar structures (the present simple tense – verb to be, first-person singular, the modal verb for ability (can), positive and interrogative forms of the modal verbs).

 Now that we have determined our pre-teaching outcomes, we can start planing the lesson.
-This is the structure of the lesson we should follow according to Shin and Crandall and Theme-Based Instruction).
+According to Shin and Crandall and Theme-Based Instruction, this is the structure of the lesson we should follow according to Shin and Crandall and Theme-Based Instruction).

 Keep reading the post below for more detailed steps.